 Often, IHUTs take several weeks to complete.
 However, the length of the market research study depends largely on your research goals and objectives.

-If your original goal of an intercept survey was to collect feedback from customers of a particular store, an online survey using geofencing technology may be a good fit for your research goals.
+If your original goal of an intercept survey was to collect feedback from customers of a particular store, event, or location - an online survey using geofencing technology may be a good fit for your research goals.

-Geofencing, also referred to as location-based targeting, allows researchers to create a virtual boundary around specific geography.
+Geofencing surveys, also referred to as location-based targeting, allow researchers to create a virtual boundary around specific geography.

 When devices cross or spend specific amounts of time within these boundaries, researchers can send them a pre-programmed pushed notification, inviting them to take the survey.